6 African American Photographers Who Advanced

 We’re celebrating Black History Month with a tribute to six pioneering African American photographers.

-Their accomplishments were astounding considering the odds against their success because of segregation and prejudice.
+Their accomplishments were astounding considering the odds against their success due to segregation and prejudice.
 Through their technical excellence and storytelling through image, they fought racial stereotypes and injustice.

-Among these men, two won Pulitzer Prizes for journalism.
-Others created successful studios that captured a rising black middle class in the early 20th century.
+Among these photographers, two won Pulitzer Prizes for journalism.
+Others created successful studios that captured the rise of a black middle class in the early 20th century.
+All are remarkable artists in their own right.

 Gordon Parks (1912 – 2005)